Comcast/sirius/CONTRIBUTING.md

 * should be reviewable in the GitHub code review tool
 * should be linked to any issues it relates to (ie issue number after (#) in commit messages or pull request message)
+* any pull requests that include copied work, libraries or new references to libraries should mention that a license review is needed

 Expect a long review process for any pull requests that add functionality or change the behavior of the application.